DAVID D. HAYNES

 Flowers are one of nature's greatest gifts.
 I like painting them on a textured canvas, which emphasizes the beauty of imperfection.
 I often use nontraditional materials such as plaster or joint compound mixed with coffee grounds and sand, to create movement and feeling.

-"Vase of Flowers" (Red, Yellow & Pink) 2025, 16-by-20, acrylic, coffee grounds and plaster on canvas.
-CLAIMED.
+"Vase of Flowers" (Red, Yellow & Pink) 2025, 20-by-16, acrylic, coffee grounds and plaster on canvas.
+ACQUIRED.

-"Vase of Flowers" (Purple and Yellow) 2025, 14-by-18, acrylic on canvas.
+"Vase of Flowers" (Purple and Yellow) 2025, 18-by-14, acrylic on canvas.
 Inquire.

 "Vase of Flowers" (Midsummer) 2025, 20-by-20, acrylic on canvas.
 ACQUIRED.